dr-aman-sharma/Data-Science/MS Excell- Earthquakes analysis/MoI_Pendulum_Experiment.md

 ## 11. Remarks and Recommendations

-- **Use the onboard gyro for timing** if we can — it's the single biggest accuracy win and fixes the main weakness of hand-stopwatch methods.
+- **Use the onboard gyro for timing** if we can, it is the single biggest accuracy win and fixes the main weakness of hand-stopwatch methods.
 - **Repeat each measurement three times** and average.
 Throw out any run where the drone wobbled or a rope slipped.